Backchanneling refers to the verbal and non-verbal signals that listeners provide during conversations to indicate engagement and understanding.

 For example, consider a scenario where a user is discussing a complex issue with a voice agent.
 If the agent interjects with affirmations such as "I understand" or "Please continue," it encourages users to elaborate on their thoughts without hesitation.
 This creates a more engaging dialogue and allows for deeper exploration of topics.

-Studies have shown that users perceive AIs employing empathetic backchanneling as more trustworthy.
-This perception translates into greater overall satisfaction with the interaction.
 For instance, customer service bots that acknowledge user queries with phrases like "That's a great question" or "I can help with that" tend to yield higher customer satisfaction rates compared to those lacking such responsiveness.

-Moreover, trust built through effective backchanneling can lead to increased usage of AI systems across various applications—from personal assistants managing daily tasks to customer support bots resolving issues efficiently.
+Moreover, trust built through effective backchanneling can lead to increased usage of AI systems across various applications, from personal assistants managing daily tasks to customer support bots resolving issues efficiently.

-In human conversations, subtle verbal cues like "yeah," "uh-huh," or "I see" signal active listening and engagement.
 Retell AI brings this natural interaction to its AI-powered voice agents with the Backchanneling feature.
 By enabling backchanneling, your AI agent will use affirmations during conversations, making interactions feel more human and engaging.

 Follow these simple steps to activate Backchanneling and enhance your AI’s conversational capabilities: